 Book an appointment for an emergency travel document at the British Embassy Quito

 Visit our travel advice for Ecuador for information, news and updates, to ensure you stay safe, avoid problems, and make informed decisions when living or travelling abroad.

-A travel safety pocket guide provides information on what the Consulate can and cannot do, as well as safety tips for tourists and useful local contact details for various local procedures.
+Our Enjoy Ecuador - travel safety pocket guide provides information on what the Consulate can and cannot do, as well as safety tips for tourists and useful local contact details for various local procedures.
 A map of Ecuador and Quito is also included.

 This Embassy does not deal with visa matters.
 For information on whether you need a visa to travel to the United Kingdom and how to apply, please see the UK Visas & Immigration page.

 We also produce a guide for British nationals who live in Ecuador who need information about services that are not provided by our Consulates, but that you may find useful in specific circumstances.

 Births, deaths and marriages